lars1050/csc321-s25/16_ga_scheduling/README.md

 As always, use issues and branches.
 ```

 - Issue #1: refactor-fitness-function: Modify the ga code to include a fitness function variable.
 In the solve() function, instead of embedding the fitness calculation in the function, call this function variable.
-The fitness function will have 3 parameters (in this order): population, students, and courses.
+The fitness function will have 3 parameters, in this order: population, students, and courses.
 It returns the population fitness.
 Add this function to the solve() parameter list.

 - Issue #2: feature-create-fitness-function: In a separate file, create a fitness function that can be called in the ga.solve() function.
-This function has 3 parameters (in this order): population, students, and courses.
+This function has 3 parameters, in this order: population, students, and courses.
 It returns the population fitness.
 Coordinate with issue #1 author to put these pieces together.

 - Issue #3: refactor-generation-function: Modify the ga code to include a next generation function variable.
 In the solve() function, instead of hard-coding the call to next\_generation(), call this variable.